 What is Psychosis?

-Psychosis is a term used to describe conditions which affect the mind, where a person has experienced some loss of contact with reality.
+Psychosis is a term used to describe conditions that affect the mind, where a person has experienced some loss of contact with reality.
 People with psychosis may find it difficult to know what is real, and misinterpret or be confused about what is happening around them.

 Symptoms of psychosis can include:

 - Changes in thinking where thoughts can become confused, making it difficult to concentrate, speak clearly, follow a conversation, or remember things.
 A person experiencing psychosis can also hold false beliefs (delusions), like being watched, or being famous.

 - Changes in perception (hallucinations), which involve seeing or hearing things that seem very real to the person experiencing psychosis, but are not sensed by other people.

 - Changes in emotions where someone can experience mood swings, feel strange and disconnected from the world, or feel less emotional than others.